 The expedition is a collaboration between the Arctic Climate Across Scales project (ACAS), a YOPP-endorsed project, funded by the Knut and Alice Wallenberg Foundation, and co-funded by INTAROS; together with collaborators from Leeds University (UK) funded by the Natural Environment Research Council (NERC) and Stockholm University, funded by the Swedish Research Council.
 Other participants are funded by the US’ National Science Foundation.

-This expedition will run from July 31 to September 24, 2018.
 For more information on the expedition, visit the Arctic Ocean 2018 site.

 01 July 2018